matitalatina/netsons-ddns/README.md

 # Netsons DDNS

 This projects aim to handle a DDNS using the domain provider Netsons.
-Unfortunately, Netsons doesn't expose any API to keep update the DNS records.
+Unfortunately, Netsons doesn't expose any API to keep updated the DNS records.
 So I created this project.

 ## Why should you use this application.